2026 MAC women's basketball tournament

-The 2025 MAC women's basketball tournament will be postseason basketball tournament for the 2025–26 college basketball season in the Mid-American Conference (MAC).
-The entire tournament will be held at Rocket Arena, in Cleveland, Ohio on March 11 and 13–14, 2026.
+The 2026 MAC women's basketball tournament was the postseason basketball tournament for the 2025–26 college basketball season in the Mid-American Conference (MAC).
+The entire tournament was played at Rocket Arena, in Cleveland, Ohio on March 11 and 13–14, 2026.

+Miami defeated in order Kent State, Ohio, and Toledo to win the MAC tournament title, it was their first since 2008, to advance to the 2026 NCAA tournament.
+Amber Scalia of Miami was named the tournament MVP.

 Format

-As with all MAC tournaments since 2021, only the top eight teams will qualify.
+As with all MAC tournaments that have been held since 2021, only the top eight teams qualified.
 The winner of the tournament will receive the MAC's automatic bid to the 2026 NCAA tournament.

 Venue

-The 2026 MAC tournament will be held at Rocket Arena for the 26th consecutive season.
-The venue is the home of the Cleveland Cavaliers of the NBA, has a capacity for basketball of 19,432, and is located in downtown Cleveland at One Center Court.
+The 2026 MAC tournament was at Rocket Arena for the 26th consecutive season.
+The venue is also the home of the Cleveland Cavaliers of the NBA, has a capacity for basketball of 19,432, and is located in downtown Cleveland at One Center Court.

 Seeds

-Eight out of the 13 MAC teams will qualify for the tournament.
-Teams will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
+Eight out of the thirteen MAC teams will qualified for the tournament.
+Teams were seeded by record within the conference games that got played, with a tiebreaker system to seed teams with identical conference records.